-The physical oil and gas markets are the only traded commodities within the company's portfolio of products and a proactive approach is taken on a daily basis to secure new clients and fresh supply channels.
-The trading desk is increasing in numbers showing us that our perception towards professional and seamless transactions is fast becoming a proven method.
-The company implements a very thorough Due Diligence and vetting process with regard to any new client before potential engagement is made ensuring that clients are fully ready, willing and able to perform upon acceptance of a transaction proposal.
+Physical Liquid Hydrocarbons are the only commodities traded within the company's portfolio of products and a proactive approach is taken ongoing basis to secure new clients and fresh supply channels.
+Clients are continuously increasing in numbers showing us that our perception towards professional and seamless transactions is fast becoming a proven method.
+The company implements a very thorough Due Diligence and vetting process with regard to any new client before potential engagement is made ensuring that clients are fully ready, willing, and able to perform upon acceptance of a transaction proposal.

-We have relationships with refineries, allocation holders, commercial account holders, trade desks and brokers within both the primary and the secondary markets for physical fuel transactions and have the ability to hedge or offset these contracts into the futures and options markets.
+We have relationships with allocation holders, commercial account holders, trade desks, and brokers within both the primary and the secondary markets for physical fuel transactions and have the ability to hedge or offset these contracts into the futures and options markets.

 gas oil & gasoline.....